Notable Trees

 Laurel Hill West (Merion Section)•Tag 758

-This very unusual weeping form of the Japanese Pagoda Tree (also known as the Chinese Scholar Tree) is a state champion tree in Pennsylvania.
+This very unusual weeping form of the Japanese Pagoda-tree (also known as the Chinese scholar-tree) is a state champion tree in Pennsylvania.
 These cultivars were common in the first half of the 19th century, and this tree likely dates back to the original cemetery plantings.